GStreamer/gstreamer/markdown/contribute/index.md

 Most of all, please be patient.

-We try to review patches as quickly as possible, but there is such a high turnaround of issues, merge requests and feature requests that it is not always possible to tend to them all as quickly as we'd like.
+We try to review patches as quickly as possible, but there is such a high volume of issues, merge requests and feature requests that it is not always possible to tend to them all as quickly as we'd like.
 This is especially true for completely new plugins or new features.